 If I have received the product for free, or if it’s a sponsored post, or if I know the creator or promoter, I will disclose this information.
 Even though I am near perfect in almost every way (just ask my husband, Hapa Papa), even I will likely be influenced by such illustrious connections and perhaps, unconsciously biased.
 Hence, I will tell you if such a connection exists and you can make your opinion of the matter.

-Of course, all opinions and reviews are my own and after awhile, you will figure out whether or not my standards (which in some cases are ridiculously high, and others, (like raising my children) ridiculously low) dovetail nicely with your own.
+All opinions and reviews are my own and after awhile, you will figure out whether or not my standards, which in some cases are ridiculously high, and others, (like raising my children) ridiculously low, dovetail nicely with your own.
 The reviews can also be useful if they are consistently the opposite of whatever you personally think as well, so there’s that handy factor, too.
 This is all just to say, Your Mileage May Vary.